dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] 416.
 Partition Equal Subset Sum

-### knapsack, tracks how full the current bucket is after using mask, in each mask try to add one more element, State Compression DP
+### Bitmask DP, tracks how full the current bucket is after using mask, in each mask try to add one more element, State Compression DP
 ```c++
 class Solution {
 public: